 There are two important things to keep in mind when you decide to take medications for pain.

-First, while these medications can help relieve our pain—the symptom—they are not curing the condition that is the underlying cause of our pain.
-Second, medications, even over-the-counter (OTC) meds can also leave us with unwanted side effects.
+First, while these medications can help relieve our pain—the symptom—they do not address the condition that is the underlying cause of our pain.
+Second, medications, even over-the-counter (OTC) meds, can also leave us with unwanted side effects.

-Because caffeine can help speed the pain reliever through our blood stream some medications, including some aspirins, contain caffeine.
-Did you know that these medications can actual cause “rebound headaches”1—that are every bit as painful as the original?
+Because caffeine can help speed the pain reliever through our bloodstream, some medications, including some aspirins, contain caffeine.
+Did you know that these medications can actually cause “rebound headaches”1—that are every bit as painful as the original?

-To reduce the chance of rebound headaches, these medications should be taken no more than 3 times per week.
-Caffeinated beverages, such as coffee, tea, and sodas should also be avoided while taking these medications.
-Unfortunately, for most of us, 3 times a week is not close to being enough to keep us out of pain.
+To reduce the chance of rebound headaches, these medications should be taken no more than three times per week.
+Caffeinated beverages, such as coffee, tea, and sodas, should also be avoided while taking these medications.
+Unfortunately, for most of us, three times a week is not close to being enough to keep us out of pain.
 That is why we end up trying other medications.

 Nonsteroidal anti-inflammatory drugs, NSAIDS, are another OTC medication that we commonly use to combat our pain.
 Unfortunately, they can wreak havoc on our stomachs, kidneys, and liver2.
 Other side effects include nausea, vomiting, diarrhea, constipation, decreased appetite, rash, dizziness, headache, and drowsiness.

-A full 1/3 of patients using NSAIDS will experience some negative side effects3.
-Up to 50% of patients are unable to tolerate them with 15% of patients who use them long-term developing an ulcer.
-The elderly, individuals with a certain type of arthritis, those taking steroid-containing medications (for example, prednisone), and individuals with a prior history ulcers are at even higher risk.
+A full 1/3 of patients using NSAIDs will experience some negative side effects3.
+Up to 50% of patients are unable to tolerate them, with 15% of patients who use them long-term developing an ulcer.
+The elderly, individuals with a certain type of arthritis, those taking steroid-containing medications (for example, prednisone), and individuals with a prior history of ulcers are at even higher risk.

-Another risk that traditional medical doctors don’t mention is the risk of leaky gut.
-Inflammation in the gastro intestinal tract may result in leaky gut.
-Leaky gut allows partially digested food particles through the cellular junctions resulting in an elevated immune response.
+Another risk that traditional medical doctors don’t mention is the risk of a leaky gut.
+Inflammation in the gastrointestinal tract may result in a leaky gut.
+A leaky gut allows partially digested food particles through the cellular junctions resulting in an elevated immune response.
 Left unchecked, this condition can lead to serious health issues.

 Other Meds That Can Cause or Increase Our Pain

-Not only are opioids addictive, they may end up sensitizing the nervous system resulting in feeling pain more acutely.
-The side-effects of dizziness, nausea, and vomiting can make continuing the opioids difficult.
+Not only are opioids addictive, but they may end up sensitizing the nervous system resulting in feeling pain more acutely.
+The side effects of dizziness, nausea, and vomiting can make continuing the opioids difficult.
 Other side-effects of this class of drugs includes delayed gastric emptying, constipation, physical and emotional addiction, immunologic and hormonal dysfunction, muscle rigidity and involuntary muscle movements.4

 Chemotherapy drugs may result in painful nerve damage in the form of neuropathy.
 Few people will argue the life-saving potential of chemotherapy when faced with cancer, but most would rather live without neuropathy.